Soulwax

-History

 Career

+Soulwax produced their first EP, 2nd Handsome Blues, in 1995 and their first full-length album, Leave the Story Untold in 1996.

 The 2004 album Any Minute Now spawned three singles in "E Talking", "NY Excuse" and the title track.
 The "E Talking" music video was controversial and restricted to post-watershed broadcast on music television channels.
 Filmed on location in London's Fabric nightclub, everyone in the video is depicted as being on a different drug, listed from A through Z (including popular drug nicknames).

-The group produced a number of official and unofficial remixes, including "Daft Punk Is Playing At My House" and "Get Innocuous!" by LCD Soundsystem, "Robot Rock" by Daft Punk and "Dare" by Gorillaz.
+The group produced a number of official and unofficial remixes, including "Daft Punk Is Playing at My House" and "Get Innocuous!" by LCD Soundsystem, "Robot Rock" by Daft Punk and "Dare" by Gorillaz.
 They are friends of artists Tiga, LCD Soundsystem and WhoMadeWho.
 The album Nite Versions (2005) is a collection of remixes of tracks from the album Any Minute Now.

 In January 2006, Soulwax released their second remix album.
 Titled This Is Radio Soulwax, it was covermounted into the February 2006 issue of Mixmag.
 Their third remix album, Part of NYE Never Dies, was also covermounted into Mixmag in late 2008.

 In summer 2006, Soulwax completed a "Nite Version remix" of Gossip's "Standing in the Way of Control" as well as their "Ravelight Dub" and "Ravelight Vocal Mix" of Robbie Williams' "Lovelight".
 The summer 2006 tour was filmed by director Saam Farahmand, and resulted in the documentary "Part of the Weekend Never Dies".